 By Alan Bean

-Heather McGhee shares her mother’s passion for addressing the full social spectrum of America.
+I recently heard Heather McGhee speak at the Samuel Dewitt Proctor conference in Chicago.
 She began with the obvious fact that America was not created to be one people, or one public.
 Some folks were clearly part of the culture; others were not.
 The primary dividing line was skin color.
 Up until 1965, she reminded us, American immigration policy was built around strict racial quotas.
 People of African descent were practically excluded altogether.
 People from Eastern Europe were also subject to severe restrictions because they were considered ‘ethnic’.

 That all changed in 1965.
 In the wake of the civil rights movement, mainstream America was embarrassed by the undisguised racism implicit in the nation’s immigration policy.
 The rules changed in fundamental ways.
 Now, when you walk through an airport, you see every conceivable shade of skin color and you hear a wide variety of accents.
 We have become, in a few brief decades, the world’s most audacious experiment in cultural diversity.

 But there was a problem.
 We have unable to build a concrete vision of the public good because there is tremendous anxiety in America about who is the public.
 No one, McGhee told us, has filled the prophetic shoes of Dr. Martin Luther King; no one on the public stage is bearing articulate and passionate witness to America as a Beloved Community.

 When Ronald Reagan used his ‘welfare queen’ rhetoric to consolidate political power, she said, liberals were stunned.
 Amazed at how easily a gifted politician could use thinly-veiled racial symbolism to hook white resentment, progressive politicians, including most civil rights veterans, decided it was time to put race talk on the back burner.
 “And when we stopped talking about race,” McGhee said, “we left that entire space to those who seek to divide us.”